lite-xl/lite-xl/doc/usage.md

 complicated plugin manager is provided, and, once a plugin is loaded, it is never expected be to have to unload itself.

+To install a plugin simply drop it in the `plugins` directory in the user module directory.
+When Lite XL starts it will first load the plugins included in the data directory and will then loads the plugins located in the user module directory.

-To install a plugin simply drop it in the `data/plugins` directory — installed plugins will be automatically loaded when lite starts.
-To uninstall a plugin the plugin file can be deleted — any plugin (including those included with lite's default installation) can be deleted to remove its functionality.
+To uninstall a plugin the
+plugin file can be deleted — any plugin (including those included with lite's default installation) can be deleted to remove its functionality.

-If you want to load a plugin only under a certain circumstance (for example, only on a given project) the plugin can be placed somewhere other than the `data/plugins` directory so that it is not automatically loaded.
+If you want to load a plugin only under a certain circumstance (for example, only on a given project) the plugin can be placed somewhere other than the `plugins` directory so that it is not automatically loaded.
 The plugin can then be loaded manually as needed by using the `require` function.

 Plugins can be downloaded from the [plugins repository](https://github.com/rxi/lite-plugins).